bkielbasa/developer20/content/post/go-mod-replace/index.md

 replace github.com/my/library => ../path
 ```

+Notice that you can modify the `go.mod` file without using the the `go mod edit -replace` command.

 From this moment, every time we compile the application, the updated dependency will be used.
 There's only one thing to remember.
 When you finish working, don't forget to remove the `replace` directive from your `go.mod` file.

 Another usage of the `replace` directive is when we want to replace one library with its (maybe our) fork.
 Unfortunately, it happens that a library author stops maintaining the code but we need to make some changes to it.
 Replacing the dependency may be the easiest way of solving this problem.